mini-maxit/worker/README.md

 ## Overview

 The Worker Service is a message-driven application that listens to a RabbitMQ queue named `worker_queue`.
 Its primary function is to process messages that contain details about tasks to execute.
 Upon receiving a message, the worker gathers required files from a file storage service and processes them accordingly.
-The results are then sent back to a specified backend queue.
+The results are stored using the file storage service and sent back to the backend service.

 ## Message Structure

 ### Message Headers

 - `x-retry-count=0`: This header tracks the number of times a message has been retried.
 If a message fails to process after 3 retries, it will be dropped.

+### Message Properties

+- `reply_to=test`: This property specifies the queue to which the worker will send the response.

 ### Message Body